DSC-Capstone/dsc-capstone.github.io/mentors.md

 There are several action items mentioned throughout this page; they are summarized here.

 In the [Domains and Mentors](https://docs.google.com/spreadsheets/d/1WSSB0kXRisLVnvrckY0VpJ8mPBt4yNXCyNfEAJ7x2J8/edit#gid=637456872) spreadsheet:
 - [ ] Check to see where your section is being held.
-If you're teaching an in-person section in SDSC and don't have keycard access to SDSC, we will be following up with access information.
+If you're teaching an in-person section in SDSC, you were sent the building entrance code on 9/19 by Suraj, and your meeting room will be unlocked.
+(You can also see the code [here](https://edstem.org/us/courses/28947/discussion/1798016).)
 - [ ] If you're teaching a Zoom section, add a link to your section.
 - [ ] Add a location and time for your office hours.
 - [ ] If you'd like, create a website for your section and link it (more details below).